jsovalles/docker-raspberry-pi-tools/README.md

 # TZ variable is already defined on pihole
 WATCHTOWER_CLEANUP=true
 WATCHTOWER_HTTP_API_METRICS=true
+# TODO: Watchtower token env var seems to have a bug on prometheus.yml, change this constant if you want
 WATCHTOWER_HTTP_API_TOKEN=nVDwNXfZiSVpYz97kdVk
 # scheduled for 1am each day
 WATCHTOWER_SCHEDULE="0 0 1 * * *"